Copyright

 This frequently involves:

-- Permissions and fair use for including third-party content in journal articles and theses and dissertations;
+- Permission and fair use for including third-party content in journal articles, theses, and dissertations;

 - Campus film screenings and public performance rights;